Recipe for a Chocolate Wedding Cake with a deep chocolate flavor is great for stacking and serving in thin slices.

 The extra icing can be used to ice over the cut portion of the cake to keep the cake from drying out on the edges.

-I put the leftover icing between graham crackers and allow them to soften.
+I put the leftover icing between graham crackers and allow them to soften and call them beginner cookies.

 Makes a nice lunchbox treat or afterschool snack.